-The viability of the product is one of the key characteristics of MVP development.
+The product’s viability is one of the key characteristics of MVP development.
 It must be a working product that your company should be able to sell.
 What a product does is much more important than how it does it.
-60 percent of the functionality of the average product is not used at all and is a waste of development resources.
+60% of the functionality of the average product is not used at all and is a waste of development resources.
 A viable product meets user demands by performing some basic functions.
 That means it must allow your customers to complete an entire task or project, and it must provide a good user experience.
 An MVP cannot be a user interface with many half-built tools and features.

 The idea of building your product MVP is to provide your audience with a common understanding of how your product will work or look like, with a precise set of features.
-You don’t need to build a product having all certain features just to attract your audience.
+You don’t need to build a product having all features at once to attract your audience.

-Now that we’ve established what a minimum viable product is, let’s figure out how to build an MVP.
+Now that we’ve established a minimum viable product, let’s figure out how to build an MVP.

-The whole concept of MVP is testing your idea and determining what would work, therefore, you have to research your target audience, determine their needs, and make sure that MVP meets these needs.
+The whole concept of MVP is testing your idea and determining what would work.
+Therefore, you have to research your target audience, determine their needs, and ensure that MVP meets these needs.

-However, the real problem lies in the lack of understanding of the steps involved when it comes to the MVP Development process.
-Let’s have a look at the necessary steps involved in building an MVP.
+However, the real problem lies in the lack of understanding of the steps involved in the MVP development process.
+Let’s look at the necessary steps involved in building an MVP.

 1. Market research and ideate your product

+Your idea may be excellent, but sometimes it just does not fit the market needs.
 According to a survey conducted by CB Insights, 42 percent of startups fail because there is no need in the market to be filled with the product people find interesting to develop.
 That means if your product doesn’t nail the problem, customers won’t go along with it to find a solution.
-Your idea may be awesome but sometimes it just does not fit the market needs.

-Before you dive into the MVP development process, ensure that it fulfills the target users’ needs.
+Before diving into the MVP development process, ensure that it fulfills the target users’ needs.
+Ask questions to yourself like – Which problem am I solving?
+How many people will benefit from my solution, and where are they located?
 One way is to conduct market research to understand the expectations of your target users’.
-Ask questions to yourself like – Which problem am I solving?
-How many people will benefit from my solution and where are they located?

 2. Analyze your competitors